triet4p/itapia/README-en.md

 The system is built on a microservices architecture, comprising the following core components:

--   **API Gateway** (`api_gateway`): Acts as the single entry point, handling authentication and orchestrating requests to internal services.
+-   **API Gateway** (`api_gateway`): Serves as the Single Entry Point, handling authentication (future), routing, and orchestrating requests to internal services.
--   **AI Service Quick** (`ai_service_quick`): Runs on CPU infrastructure, responsible for fast analysis and forecasting processes (Quick Check).
+-   **AI Service Quick** (`ai_service_quick`): Runs on CPU infrastructure, responsible for fast analysis and forecasting processes (Quick Check), delivering near-instantaneous results.
--   **AI Service Deep** (Future): Will run on GPU infrastructure, dedicated to complex AI/LLM tasks (Deep Dive).
+-   **AI Service Deep** (`ai_service_deep` - Future): Runs on GPU infrastructure, dedicated to computationally intensive AI/LLM tasks (Deep Dive), operating asynchronously.
--   **Data Processing**: Independent scripts to run scheduled data collection and processing pipelines (ETL).
+-   **Data Processing**: Independent scripts and services for running scheduled or real-time data collection and processing pipelines (ETL/ELT).
--   **Databases**: PostgreSQL for persistent data storage and Redis for caching and real-time data.
+-   **Databases**: PostgreSQL for persistent, structured data storage and Redis for caching and real-time streaming data.

 ### Deployment Diagram

-The system follows the deployment diagram below, with a clear separation between components.
+The system adheres to the deployment diagram below, with a clear separation between components.

 ![Deployment Architecture](doc/diagram/UML-deployment.png)

-Within the scope of this thesis project, all components are deployed using Docker for development and testing purposes.
+*Within the scope of this thesis, all components are deployed using Docker and Docker Compose for development and testing purposes.*

 ### Project Documentation

-More detailed documentation about the project can be found in the `doc` directory.
+Further detailed documentation regarding architecture, design, and technical decisions can be found in the `doc` directory.

 ---

 ## 🚀 Getting Started

-### Prerequisites
+### System Requirements

 #### Development Environment
-- **Docker**: 4.41.2+
+- **Docker & Docker Compose**: 4.41.2+
-- **Python**: 3.11+ (recommended for the Conda environment and TA-Lib compatibility)
+- **Python**: 3.11+ (recommended within a Conda environment for compatibility with data science libraries like TA-Lib)

 #### Component Versions
 - **PostgreSQL**: 15 (Alpine Image)
 - **Redis**: 7 (Alpine Image)

-#### Auxiliary Tools
+#### Supporting Tools
-- **DBeaver 25**: For interacting with the database through a GUI.
+- **DBeaver 25**: For managing the database through a graphical interface.

 ### Installation